 In order to achieve everything that is expected out of Web 3.0 Blockchain, many technologies will have to unite and come on the forefront, meaning the integration of blockchain technology will not be enough.
-In order to make web decentralized and semantic, the emerging technologies of our time will become the main components of the Web 3.0.
+In order to make the web decentralized and semantic, the emerging technologies of our time will become the main components of the Web 3.0.

 - With IoT devices running on ever-increasingly advanced networks such as 5G, the Web will be ubiquitous through internet connected computer interfaces of physical objects.
 Everything from phones to watches, cars to drones, and refrigerators to ovens will be connected to the internet.

-- With the artificial intelligence technology, computers will analyze and learn on the move to offer user-centric interactions.
+- With artificial intelligence technology, computers will analyze and learn on the move to offer user-centric interactions.
 Capabilities like chatbots acting on the front end, combined and machine learning algorithms working on the back end will make user experience relevant and semantic by analyzing structured and unstructured data sets.

 Pro-Privacy and Anti-Monopoly

-Web 3.0 features will bring pro-privacy and anti-monopoly model on the table.
-It won’t incentivize centralized platforms who keeps the control of users’ data in their hands.
+Web 3.0 features will bring pro-privacy and anti-monopoly models on the table.
+It won’t incentivize centralized platforms who keep the control of users’ data in their hands.
 We will see a turnaround with decentralization and privacy coming at the center.
 With users now controlling how their data is viewed, the monopoly of tech giants will end and there will be less to zero instances of data privacy hacks.

 The Web 3.0 will be a lot more safe than its predecessors.
 Powered by decentralization and distributed nature, it will become impossible for hackers to penetrate the network without the operation being traced back to them.

 Up until now, the data generated by users were managed and used by tech behemoths.
 With Blockchain powered Web 3.0, the end users will get complete data ownership.
-Data which is transferred through network will be totally encrypted.
+Data which is transferred through the network will be totally encrypted.
 Users will be able to decide the information they want to share with corporations and advertising firms and will be given the opportunity to earn from it.

 Web 3.0 features would allow users to access data across multiple applications without needing to be on any specific platform.
 This means, you will not have to worry about a single device being accessible to Web 3.0 while not others.